This series of articles covers evidence based practices that support your mental health and ability to be at your best when it matters most.

 - How a sense of belonging, recognition, respect and factors such as self-esteem/self-worth impact our brain in social settings such as work

 - The impact of having a sense of meaning and purpose in what you do

 - Practical tips and tools for optimising brain performance when you need to be at your best

 Brain & Behaviour Model

-We will get started by introducing our brain and behaviour model.
+We will get started by introducing the brain and behaviour model.
 This model represents the key factors in building healthy brain functioning and effective behaviour.
 We will use this model throughout this series of articles.

 By detecting and determining your effective and ineffective behaviours, you can minimise what is ineffective and develop and embed what is effective.